evanmayer/rtlobs/README.md

 Several aspects of this code assume the presence of outside hardware:
 - RtlSdr USB dongle (I use the rtl-sdr.com v3 dongle)
 - Some reasonable means of amplification: a dish, yagi, or horn antenna, properly filtered for the band of interest, and with a low noise amplifier as one of the first stages after the antenna.
 - Code is provided to optionally use Python to switch on/off an on-board bias tee (a device for delivering power through DC over the SDR coax input) provided on the rtl-sdr.com v3 dongle.
 It comes hard-coded with the location my rtl-biast driver is installed to.
-It's easy to configure.
+It's easy to configure with the location of your driver executable.
 - Code is provided to optionally use a Raspberry Pi's addressable GPIO pins to control output voltages to a noise source that is switchable across the device input at 5V logic levels.
 Such a noise source is provided in the form of a 50Ohm resistor onboard the nooelec SAWbird H1 barebones LNA, but could be just as easily sourced elsewhere.

 ## Installation: